 Lithuanian government bonds offer a fixed interest rate.
 Instruments currently in circulation in the secondary markets have maturities of 3, 5, 7, and 10 years.

-The government of Lithuania also raises money abroad through a Euro Medium-term Notes program.
-These variations on bonds are governed by English law and are denominated in Euros or US Dollars.
+The government of Lithuania also raises money abroad through a Euro Medium-Term Notes (EMTNs) program.
+These notes are variations on bonds governed by English law and are denominated in Euros or US Dollars.

-- You could wrap $1 bills around the Earth 81 times with the debt amount.
+- You could wrap $1 bills around the Earth 82 times with the debt amount.

-- If you lay $1 bills on top of each other they would make a pile 2,280 km, or 1,417 miles high.
+- If you lay $1 bills on top of each other they would make a pile 2,302 km, or 1,430 miles high.